jakemanning/fourplayerreactor-website/_pages/about.md

 <p style="text-align: center;">
 Hey there!
 I'm Jake.
 I graduated from University of Oklahoma with a Bachelor of Science in Computer Science.

-I taught myself iOS development in the summer of Freshman year.
+I taught myself iOS development the summer of my Freshman year.
 </p>

 <p style="text-align: center;">